 The Telephone Assessment Program was designed to be a simplified version of the CR job at the IRS.
-It is a two-part process: the first part involves reviewing materials and preparing for the telephone calls, and the second is talking with individuals on the telephone.
+It is a two-part process: the first part involves reviewing materials and preparing for the telephone calls and the second is talking with individuals on the telephone.
 At the start of the Program, you will be given materials to read that provide you with both the procedures to be followed and the background information and support materials you will use during the Program.
-The procedures and tax information described in the background materials are similar, but not identical, to those used by the IRS .
+The procedures and tax information described in the background materials are similar, but not identical, to those used by the IRS.
 For this Program, you will follow the procedures only as they are described in the Candidate's Materials.
-You will use the first 30 minutes of the 60-minute Program to prepare before you conduct any calls.
+You will have time to review and study these materials before you conduct any calls.

-After you have prepared for 30 minutes, you will conduct your first call.
-The first call will be a practice call that will not be rated in order to give you a chance to get use to the materials.
-After the practice call, you will conduct three calls with simulated IRS customers or personnel.
-After the three calls, the evaluation will be complete and you will return all materials to the Test Administrator.
+After you have prepared, you will conduct your first call.
+The first call will be a practice call that will not be rated in order to give you a chance to get used to the materials.
+After the practice call, you will conduct calls with simulated IRS customers or personnel.
+After the calls, the evaluation will be complete and you will return all materials to the Test Administrator.